adobe/kafka-connect-s3/README.md

-# Kafka Connect S3 Sink
+# Kafka Connect S3

-This is a [kafka-connect](http://kafka.apache.org/documentation.html#connect) sink for Amazon S3, but without any dependency on HDFS/hadoop libs or data formats.
+This is a [kafka-connect](http://kafka.apache.org/documentation.html#connect) sink and source for Amazon S3, but without any dependency on HDFS/hadoop libs or data formats.

-## Status
+## Spredfast Fork

-This is pre-production code.
-Use at your own risk.

-That said, we've put some effort into a reasonably thorough test suite and will be putting it into production shortly.
-We will update this notice when we have it running smoothly in production.

-If you use it, you will likely find issues or ways it can be improved.
-Please feel free to create pull requests/issues and we will do our best to merge anything that helps overall (especially if it has passing tests ;)).

-This was built against Kafka 0.9.0.1.
+This is a hard fork of the [S3 Sink created by DeviantArt](https://github.com/DeviantArt/kafka-connect-s3).

+Notable differences:
+ * Requires Java 8+
+ * Requires Kafka 0.10.0+
+ * Supports Binary Output
+ * Provides a Source for reading data back from S3
+ * Repackaged and built with Gradle

+We are very grateful to the DeviantArt team for their original work.
+We made the decision to hard fork when it became clear that we would be responsible for ongoing maintenance.

 ## Block-GZIP Output Format